clojure-clutch/clutch/README.md

 ### (Partial) Changelog

+##### 0.3.1

+* Added the CouchDB "type", providing a higher-level and more Clojuresque abstraction for most CouchDB operations.
+* byte arrays may now be used with `put-attachment` et al.
+* Clutch may now be used with Java 1.5 (in addition to 1.6+)

 ##### 0.3.0

 Many breaking changes to refine/simplify the API, clean up the implementation, and add additional features: